Console History

 History is written by those with the power of publication.
 Gamepilgrimage will use the historical record of published games to counter conjecture by those with bias towards companies or individual game consoles.
 Gamepilgrimage is bent towards games, not game systems or companies.
 The Game Console histories supplied here are meant to be a summary and correction to popular history and journalist histories.

-Technical specs listed in each page are not intended to be exhaustive.
-The purpose of them is to keep a simple comparison of those technical specifications relevant to published software on each system.
-That means that hypothetical capabilities, or capabilities that have not been implemented in production level software, are intentionally not included.
+Technical specifications listed in each page are not intended to be exhaustive, though the footnotes should provide more curious readers with significant study materials.
+The purpose of the specification sheets is to keep a simple comparison relevant to published software on each system.
+Hypothetical capabilities, or capabilities that have not been implemented in production level software, are intentionally not included.
 If something is incorrect or a better citable source exists please do use the contact page or visit one of the forums to send the correction.